 What do children need?

 In order for a child to strengthen their sense of independence they need to be able to make their own decisions, but they need to make these within a framework that feels safe.
 As kids learn and grow, they need to be able to take risks and make mistakes; after all, making mistakes is one of the most important ways we learn.
-As parents, it is critical that we provide the framework of developmentally appropriate boundaries within which they are able to make choices, and mistakes, and still feel safe.
+As parents, it is critical that we provide the framework of developmentally appropriate boundaries within which our children are able to make choices, and mistakes, and still feel safe.
 To do this successfully it is essential that we, as parents, form trusting and secure bonds with our children.

 What does this look like in our classrooms?

 Montessori classrooms are carefully prepared environments with built-in choices and limits.
 Some examples of how we achieve this balance:

 - Furniture is arranged so that children are free to move around, but most classrooms are devoid of large open areas that might encourage running in such a confined space.
 Those shelves are placed with intention!

 - Materials on the shelves are rotated frequently.
 Children may only access what is available to them.
 Materials that we do not want the children to have access to are kept stored away in a cabinet or closet.

 - The snack table might be just large enough for two chairs.
 We want children to eat and socialize when they choose, but we also know that if there is space for ten children to do so at once, the activity may become disruptive and lose its original intent.

 - Older children may utilize work plans.
 This enables them to determine the pace, order, and details of their work, but requires them to be accountable for completing all desired tasks within a specified amount of time.
 For example, a child may be asked to complete a range of math, reading, and biology work within a given timeframe, but there is plenty of choice in how they accomplish the goal.